developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/about/index.md

 * **[Migration Overview](../migration) -** Lists all options for migrating to Enterprise Browser from other platforms or solutions.
 * **[Shortcut Utility Guide](../ShortcutCreator) -** Updated to reflect separate utilities for targeting Android and Windows Mobile/CE.

+* **The [DOM Injection Guide](../DOMinjection) now includes a section on Page-based Actions**, which can execute specific JavaScript code or predefined commands whenever certain conditions are found on a page.

+Enhanced licensing process

+* **The [Keycode Mapping Guide](../keycapture) has been updated** to indicate a lack of support for remapping of HOME and RECENT APPs keys.

 -----

 OLD OLD